FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 * Treasure Chest
 </details>

+### Other

-There is also one item which will get a special reaction from the spirits. <span style="color: #9355ea">You probably know <span style="color: #d98cff">which one</span> I mean.</span>
+There is a particular item which will get a special reaction from the spirits. <span style="color: #9355ea">You probably know which one I mean.</span>

-### Cheats
+## Configuration

 The first time you run the mod, it will generate a `config.json` file in its main folder (`Mods/ScryingOrb`).
-There are no regular options there, but two cheat options are available:
+Two cheat options are available:

-* `InstantRecipe`: Set this to `true` to enable the Scrying Orb crafting recipe immediately instead of requiring two hearts with the Wizard.
+* `InstantRecipe`: Set this to `true` to give the Scrying Orb crafting recipe immediately instead of needing two hearts with the Wizard.
 * `UnlimitedUse`: Set this to `true` to have the Scrying Orb work without taking offerings permanently.

 ## Translation

 This mod can be translated into any language supported by Stardew Valley.
 No translations are currently available, however.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
-You can send me your work in an issue on GitLab or Nexus or by DM on Discord.
+You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), on Nexus<!-- TODO: ScryingOrb Nexus issues link --> or by DM on Discord.

-For this mod, in addition to `i18n/default.json`, there are translatable strings in `[JA]ScryingOrb/BigCraftables/ScryingOrb/big-craftable.json` (`Name` and `Description`) and `[MFM]ScryingOrb/i18n/default.json`.
+For this mod, there are translatable strings in three files:

+* `i18n/default.json`
+* `[JA]ScryingOrb/BigCraftables/ScryingOrb/big-craftable.json`
+* `[MFM]ScryingOrb/i18n/default.json`

 ## Acknowledgments